chandimacnk/smart-brain-app/README.md

 # Detecting face

-This app will detect face of an image as below.
+This app will detect a face of an image as below.

 ![alt text](public/face-image.png)